Tim55667757/TKSBrokerAPI/README_EN.md

 - requesting the client's current portfolio and determining funds available for trading;
 - request for a Depth of Market with a depth of 20 for the selected instrument, for example, shares with the ticker `IBM`;
 - if the instrument was not purchased earlier, then checking:
-  - if the buying volumes in the DOM are at least 50% higher than the selling volumes, then buy 1 share on the market and place the take profit as a stop order 5% higher than the current buy price with an expire period until cancellation;
+  - if the buying volumes in the DOM are at least 50% higher than the selling volumes, then buy 1 share on the market and place the take profit as a stop order 5% higher than the current buy price with an expiry until cancellation;
 - if the instrument is in the list of open positions, then checking:
-   - if the current price is 3% higher than the average position price, then place the take profit as a pending limit order 0.05% more higher than the current price so that the position is closed with a profit with a high probability during the current session.
+   - if the current price is 3% higher than the average position price, then place the take profit as a pending limit order 0.05% higher than the current price so that the position is closed with a profit with a high probability during the current session.
 - requesting the current user's portfolio.

 To understand the example, save and run the script under the spoiler below.
 Before doing this, don't forget to get a token and find out your accountId (see the section ["Auth"](#Auth)).